docker/docs/content/manuals/scout/policy/configure.md

 4. Update the policy parameters.
 5. Save the changes:

-   - Select **Save and enable** to commit the changes and enable the policy for your current organization.
+   - Select **Save policy** to commit the changes and enable the policy for your current organization.
-   - Select **Save policy** to save the policy configuration without enabling it.
+   - Select **Save and disable** to save the policy configuration without enabling it.

 ## Disable a policy